Pupil video: What is decomposition?

 Understanding decomposition

-This Computing scheme of work video introduces Year 4 pupils to decomposition – a key computational thinking skill that supports pupils in breaking down complex problems into smaller, manageable parts.
-It shows how this approach can be used across a range of everyday and classroom tasks to build logical thinking step by step.
+This Computing scheme of work video introduces Year 4 pupils to decomposition, a key computational thinking skill that helps the children break down complex problems into smaller, manageable parts.
+It shows how this approach can be applied across a range of everyday and classroom tasks to build logical thinking step by step.

-The video uses relatable examples to illustrate decomposition in action — from solving puzzles and organising daily routines, to tackling homework and cleaning a room.
-It then explores how the same strategy applies to computing, particularly in coding, where projects like designing a simple Scratch game become clearer and more achievable when broken into smaller stages.
+The video uses relatable examples to illustrate decomposition in action, from solving puzzles and organising daily routines to tackling homework and cleaning a room.
+It then explores how the same strategy supports computing, particularly in coding, where projects such as designing a simple Scratch game become clearer and more achievable when broken into smaller stages.
+This video supports the children in developing independence and problem-solving skills in Computing.

 See more of our Year 4 Computing scheme of work.